-A natural person or Legal Entity that has been issued a Certificate signed by an Apple Public CA Certificate and is legally bound by a Subscriber Agreement or Terms of Use.
+A Subscriber is a natural person or Legal Entity that has been issued a Certificate signed by an Apple Public CA Certificate and is legally bound by a Subscriber Agreement or Terms of Use.
+In some situations, a CA acts as an Applicant or Subscriber, for instance, when it generates and protects a Private Key, requests a Certificate, demonstrates control of a Domain, or obtains a Certificate for its own use.